Blog/AI vs Human Writing

 When a real person writes a paper, they are responsible for including the right references, using proper sources, and building argumentation that fits the context.
 AI doesn’t worry about any of that.

-How Schools and Universities Are Adapting to AI
+How Schools and Universities Are Responding to AI

 There’s a big dilemma in universities and schools now, because teachers are worried that students will tend to just copy-paste text from AI and the whole process of writing essays will become meaningless.